lcsmontiel/deploy2ecs/README.md

 Then upload the the deploy2ecs.zip to creation of a Lambda Function and configure it with a role which can Describe, Update task definition and service.

 ## Configure the CodePipeline
-Configure Codepipeline to execute the lambda configure below and put the following json in User Parameters
+Configure Codepipeline to execute the lambda configured below and put the following json in User Parameters

 ```json
 {